spress/spress.yosymfony.com/docs/2.0/pagination/index.md

 ---
-layout: page-doc
+layout: page-doc-2.0
 title: Pagination
 header: { title: Pagination }
 prettify: true
 ---
-The posts can be organized in pages and will be access with URLs like `http://yourdomain.com/blog/page2/`.
+Posts can be organized in pages and will be accessible with URLs like `http://yourdomain.com/blog/page2/`.
 Each page will display a set of posts.